upendrak/swc-stanford-20180329/sessions/shell.rst

 The ``Unix shell`` has been around longer than most of its users have been alive.
 It has survived so long because it's a power tool that allows people to do complex things with just a few keystrokes.
 More importantly, it helps them combine existing programs in new ways and automate repetitive tasks so that they don't have to type the same things over and over again

-The part of the operating system responsible for managing files and directories is called the file system.
-It organizes our data into files, which hold information, and directories (also called "folders"), which hold files or other directories.

 2. Files and Directories
 ========================